Psychology safety is an important element in small group and teamwork success

 What made the best team is its psychological safety

-The most successful teamwork had two distinct characters; sensitivity and listening with one another.
-In short, team members who felt safe sharing their thoughts and feelings without the fear of prejudice solved better problems together.
+The most successful teamwork had two distinct characteristics; sensitivity and listening to one another.
+In short, team members who felt safe sharing their thoughts and feelings without fearing prejudice solved better problems together.